RamanujanMachine/RamanujanMachine/README.md

 you can see examples under `scripts/` folder

 #### Left Hand Side Hash Table (`LHSHashTable`)
-A data structure that holds expressions made from the required constant.
+This is a data structure that holds expressions made from the required constant.
 To create a LHS object, you'll need to choose a constant, and a range for all coefficients in the expression.
 The values generated are saved to a file to reduce execution time.